Hakanbaban53/Virtual-CANDY/README.md

 ## 📦 Pre Builded Packages
 This Packages building with github action.
-You can download it from [here](https://github.com/Hakanbaban53/Virtual-CANDY/releases) (Not yet available for Arch Linux.
-Please build from Github repository)
+You can download it from [here](https://github.com/Hakanbaban53/Virtual-CANDY/releases)

 ## 🏗️ Build From Github Repository and Testing